aws-samples/serverless-stream-processing-at-scale/2_Enrich/README.md

 	Kinesis Firehose batches incoming messages into files according to buffer size (MB) or time threshold (s), whichever is reached first.
 In this case, we chose to post a new batch file to S3 every 1 MB of data or every 60 seconds.

 	Kinesis Firehose also PUTs the data into S3 in the following datetime file structure: `year/month/day/hour/`, so you will need to click into several folders before reaching the data file(s).

+	You may also see a **processing-failed** folder under the **de-identified** and/or **enriched** folders.
+Any records that could not be properly processed will be here.
+This may be due to your Lambda concurrent invocation limit being too low (default soft limit is 1,000), or a failure from the lambda function itself.
+You can go to the Monitoring page and CloudWatch logs for the **FirehoseTransform** lambda function to investigate.

 1. Once you reach a data file, you can download it to view the contents.